eecs394-s17/DayByDay/README.md

 # DayByDay
-This repository contains the code for the DayByDay app produced for the ICU at Lurie Children's Hospital as project for EECS394.
+This repository contains the code for the DayByDay app produced for the Pediatriac ICU at Lurie Children's Hospital as project for EECS394.
+This app allows nurses to send routine updates to parents about their children.

 <img width= 70% src="Updating.gif">